Tin Can Coast

 Joseph Ogilvy

 Over the next three centuries, the abalone, sardine, and tuna were swept into the violent undertow of history.
 Their species became resources.
-They drove the Spanish-Russian land war of the 18th century, California’s virulently racist first “conservation” laws in the 19th, and an ad campaign that kept America fed on just-like-chicken canned goods in the 20th.
+Fishing and hunting drove the Spanish-Russian territory battle of the eighteenth century, California’s virulently racist first “conservation” laws in the 19th, and an ad campaign that kept America fed on just-like-chicken canned goods in the 20th.
 Along the way, they became drivers of geopolitical competition, catalysts for the dramatic rise and fall of Cannery Row aristocracy, and even surly muses for John Steinbeck and Fritz Lang.

 Collapsing the distinctions between human and natural history, Tin Can Coast brings the cautionary tale of the California shore to life.